AlexsLemonade/refinebio/README.md

 - [Nomad](https://www.nomadproject.io/docs/install/index.html#precompiled-binaries)
 - [Homebrew](https://brew.sh/)
 - git-crypt
-- git-lfs
 - iproute2mac

 Instructions for installing Docker, Nomad, and Homebrew can be found by following the link for those services.
-The last three on that list can be installed by running: `brew install iproute2mac git-crypt git-lfs`.
+The last three on that list can be installed by running: `brew install iproute2mac git-crypt`.

 #### Virtual Environment